 To prove the latter identity, we apply induction on $k$ and the multiplication formula \ref{eq:multiplication} for exponential generating functions.
 The base case $k=1$ is evident.

 Assuming that the identity \ref{eq:V=Ck} holds for $k$; we need to show that

 Assume that a spanning graph with $k+1$ ordered connected components of $K_n$ is given.
-Denote by $m$ the number of vertexes in the first $k$ components.
-There are $\tbinom nm$ ways to choose these $m$ vertexes among $n$ vertexes of $K_n$.
+Denote by $m$ the number of vertices in the first $k$ components.
+There are $\tbinom nm$ ways to choose these $m$ vertices among $n$ vertices of $K_n$.
 For each choice, we have $v_m$ ways to choose a spanning subgraph with $k$ components in it.
-The last component has $m-n$ vertexes and we have $c_{n-m}$ ways to choose a subgraph from $\mathcal{S}$.
+The last component has $m-n$ vertices and we have $c_{n-m}$ ways to choose a subgraph from $\mathcal{S}$.
 All together, we get

-spanning graphs with $k+1$ ordered connected components and $m$ vertexes in the first $k$ components.
+spanning graphs with $k+1$ ordered connected components and $m$ vertices in the first $k$ components.
 Summing it up for all $m$, we get the multiplication formula \ref{eq:multiplication} for exponential generating functions; hence \ref{eq:VkC} follows.